 The Foundation has agreed to pay for tuition, health insurance, immigration assistance and other miscellaneous expenses on behalf of students while they are attending undergraduate and post-graduate school.
-As of December 31, 2021, there are 150 students with signed agreements that the Foundation has agreed to pay these costs in future years.
+In certain circumstances health insurance, immigration assistance, and other miscellaneous expenses may be paid beyond graduation to ensure a smooth transition into optional practical training.
+As of December 31, 2022, there are 73 students with signed agreements that the Foundation has agreed to pay these costs in future years.
 The estimated future commitments cannot be reasonably estimated at this time.
-No liability has been recorded as of December 31, 2021 for these future commitments, as the students must remain in school and in good standing order to continue to receive funding from the Foundation.
+No liability has been recorded as of December 31, 2022 for these future commitments, as the students must remain in school and in good standing order to continue to receive funding from the Foundation.